sablier-labs/multichain-utils/README.md

 ### Prerequisites

 - Rust and Cargo installed on your machine.
 See the installation guide [here](https://doc.rust-lang.org/cargo/getting-started/installation.html).
 - Foundry toolchain installed on your machine.
-See the installation guide[here](https://book.getfoundry.sh/getting-started/installation.html).
+See the installation guide [here](https://book.getfoundry.sh/getting-started/installation.html).

 ### Steps